Real Estate ARV | How to Find After Repair Value of a House + Determine Max Buying Price

 Now you have the ARV of the home you’re considering buying.

 For the sake of simplicity, let’s assume that you set the ARV of the home at $200,000 after running comps.
-The first thing to consider is what real estate investors lovingly refer to as the “70% rule.”
+The first thing to consider is what real estate investors call the “70% rule.”

-Basically, it means that house fix-and-flippers try to pay about 70% of the ARV of a home minus the repairs needed.
-This gives them a healthy 30% profit and makes sure they can afford any unexpected repairs and still make a profit.
+It means that house fix-and-flippers try to pay about 70% of the ARV of a home minus the repairs needed.
+This gives them a healthy 30% profit and ensures they can afford any unexpected repairs and still make a profit.

 What Investor Will Pay for Home = (ARV x .7) – Cost of Repairs